Version: 1.2

 - Ensure the accuracy of Personal Data provided

-- Not submit Prohibited Data (as defined in the Terms of Service) without prior written authorization
+- Not submit Prohibited Data (as defined in the Terms of Service) without prior written authorization and appropriate additional safeguards as set out in the Agreement or as otherwise agreed in writing[web:41]

 5. FreshGuard’s Processing Obligations